Hackintosh: macOS Catalina (10.15)

 Clover r4945 was the first version of Clover to support macOS Catalina, beginning with the first developer beta of macOS Catalina 10.15.
 UniBeast was updated for macOS Catalina support, but there has not yet been a MultiBeast release for Catalina.
 For the first public stable release of macOS 10.15, AMD patches were also released, allowing the booting of macOS Catalina on AMD CPU systems.
 A new bootloader began to emerge during this time, called OpenCore.
 It is a necessity for AMD users beyond macOS 10.15.2.

 macOS Big Sur (11)

 macOS Big Sur works on Intel processors.
-But in 2020, Apple began to move to ARM64-based Apple silicon processors, and will eventually stop supporting the Intel64 architecture.
+But in 2020, Apple began to move to ARM64-based Apple silicon processors, and announced it will eventually stop supporting the Intel64 architecture.

 macOS Monterey (12)

 Some new features of macOS Monterey, such as a 3D globe of Earth in Maps and text-to-speech in additional languages, work only on Apple silicon processors.
 Rene Ritchie has speculated that the features require Apple's Neural Engine.
 Apple has provided no official explanation.
+Monterey removed support for cards using NVIDIA's Kepler microarchitecture, marking the end of support for NVIDIA GPUs on Hackintoshes.

 macOS Ventura (13)

 In this version, Apple officially dropped support for 6th-generation Intel integrated GPUs.
-Users who are using 6th generation iGPUs will need to add a dedicated graphics card or they may encounter problems.
+There are workarounds to use a 6th generation integrated GPU, such as spoofing to a 7th generation integrated GPU.
+Offline dictation, Live Captions, Portrait Mode in FaceTime, and "Reference mode" (which allows users to use an iPad as a secondary reference monitor) only work on Apple silicon.

+macOS Sonoma (14)

+In this version, Apple officially dropped support for 7th-generation Intel integrated GPUs.
+There are workarounds to use a 7th generation integrated GPU, such as spoofing to an 8th generation integrated GPU.
+Additional features, such as Game Mode, require Apple silicon.
+Support for Broadcom Wi-Fi cards was dropped in Sonoma, Hackintoshes must either use OCLP to reintroduce support for Broadcom or switch to an Intel Wi-Fi card.

+macOS Sequoia (15)

+Apple Intelligence and Live audio transcription require Apple silicon, iPhone Mirroring requires a T2 chip.

+macOS Tahoe (26)

+In this version, Apple officially dropped support for 8th-generation Intel integrated GPUs.
+Only some Intel's 9th generation Coffee Lake Refresh, 10th generation Ice Lake and Comet Lake, and Cascade Lake-based Xeon-W processors are officially supported. macOS Tahoe is the last revision of macOS to support Intel based Macs.